 Enumerating pencils with moving ramification on curves, arXiv 1907.09087.

 The class of the d-elliptic Locus in genus 2, arXiv 1907.08991.
 Here is a video of my talk at ICTP on this work.
+Update (December 2019): I am in the process of completely rewriting this paper to include new results in higher genus and for pointed curves; please e-mail me if you'd like a detailed status update.

 (with Joshua Alman and Brandon Tran) Circular Planar Electrical Networks: Posets and Positivity.
 J. Combinatorial Theory, Ser.
 A 132, 58-101 (2015).